npruehs/ue4-rts/Documents/Manual/Setup.md

 ### Camera Setup

 Usually, players control a single [pawn](https://docs.unrealengine.com/en-US/Gameplay/Framework/Pawn/index.html) in Unreal Engine.
 However, in the case of real-time strategy games, players control many units from a camera perspective far out.
 Thus, the plugin works best when using a simple pawn with a normal camera whose location reflects what the player wants to see right now.
-Individual units are not directly possessed by the player controllers (or AI controllers), but just "owned" by them.
+Individual units are not directly possessed by the player controllers, but just "owned" by them.

 #### Creating The Camera